 An appeal for refund of tuition and fees may be made to the Committee on Refunds, provided that continued attendance and/or residence by the student is made impossible by reasons of serious illness (supported by a doctor's certificate) or other emergencies, which, in the opinion of the committee, are clearly beyond the control of the student.

-An application for refund may be field in person or by mail in the Records Office, and must be made in writing on the form provided for that purpose.
+An application for refund may be filed in person or by mail in the Student Records and Financial Services Office, and must be made in writing on the form provided for that purpose.
 If the student is prevented by illness or distance from obtaining the regular form of such application, he or she should address a letter to the Records Office indicating the courses to be dropped and carefully explain his or her reasons, together with supporting certifications.